XC1976/linux-workstation-introduction/README.md

 # 🎯 Goals of this wiki
 The purpose of this wiki is to give newcomers all the **ESSENTIAL knowledge needed to switch to Linux as a workstation and nothing more**.
-It will also cover the additional productivity a Linux system could provide in a simple and digestible manner.

 <ins>Here are the core principles</ins> :
 - **Beginner-friendly** : The wiki is tailored for Windows and MacOS users who may be interested in using Linux as a workstation.